aloknsingh/ds_xgboost_clf_4_imbalance_data/README.md

 * `All content, including code`: displays the notebook as is.
 * A variety of `download as` options are also available in the menu.

-## Explore, Analyze and Predict CD Subscription for Bank
+## Explore, Analyze and Predict CD Subscription for Bank Client

 ### 1. Explore the dataset